 Please join us in any of the following outreach opportunities.
 If you have questions or would like to register, please send your information to email@example.com.

-Grace-to-Go meal kits: Last fall, Heavenly Rest developed its first shelf-stable, ready-to-cook, simple-to-prepare, non-perishable meals to distribute to some of our Harlem partners (listed below).
-Our Grace-to-Go boxes are meant to address episodic hunger, giving those in need an option when food pantries are not open and their other hunger coping strategies have been exhausted.
-We packed nearly 1,000 meals on our Outreach Service Day in October and plan to continue to measure, pack, and distribute meal kits on monthly service days.
-The meals were distributed to the following partners:
+Grace-to-Go meal kits: To address episodic hunger, Church of the Heavenly Rest has developed shelf-stable, ready-to-cook, simple-to-prepare, non-perishable meal kits.
+Our Grace-To-Go boxes give those in need an option when food pantries are not open and other hunger coping strategies have been exhausted.
+We prepared, packed, and delivered nearly 1,000 meals at a parish-wide event last fall and plan to continue to measure, pack, and distribute meal kits on monthly service days.

 - P.S.
 30